 The average cost of a wedding in the UK is now around a whopping £27,000.
 So it’s unsurprising that many loved-up couples aren’t in a position to pay for their nuptials through savings alone.
 One affordable way to borrow money and cover some of the costs is to use a credit card.

 A 0% purchase credit card can let you spend without interest for a set number of months.
 For instance, if you get a card with a 28-month interest free period, you won’t be charged interest for what you buy in that period.
-So you can spread the cost over a couple years, and if you pay off the balance before the end of the term you can borrow for your wedding entirely interest free.
+So you can spread the cost over a couple years.
+If you pay off the balance before the end of the term you can borrow for your wedding entirely interest free.

-Another benefit of using a credit card for your wedding financing is that you’re protected for any purchase between £100 and £30,000.
-If something goes wrong, like your wedding venue goes bust or your hairdresser has a personal emergency, you can get your money back from the card provider.
-Plus, even if you’ve only paid the deposit for something on your card and the rest in cash, the total amount paid will still be covered!
+Another benefit of using a credit card for your wedding financing is that the issuer protects you for any purchase between £100 and £30,000.
+If something goes wrong, you can get your money back from the card provider.
+Even if you’ve only paid the deposit in credit and the rest debit, the total amount will still be covered!

 Bear in mind, the credit limit you’re offered for a card may not cover all your costs, so you might still have to rely on your savings quite a bit.
-Also, you’ll only be accepted for a 0% or low interest purchase card if you already have a good credit record.
+Also, card issuers will accept you for a 0% or low interest purchase card if you already have a good credit record.
 To find out how lenders see you before applying for a card, you can check your free Lender Report here.

 Get a personal loan